anish-sahoo/AnimeVisualizer/README.md

 - store data in postgres + create embeddings for elastic
 - find someone to make the ui nice
 - add search and recommendation system (content filtering) - lots of vector search and hybrid/blended search
-- vector search for search bar
+- vector search for search bar (natural language input such as "anime about revenge and demons" (e.g. demon slayer)
 - some form of top k feature where the user picks a few anime and we use the average embedding of those anime (use small embeddings)
 - find a good balanced embedding dimension that allows good search but is also light on the cpu
 - graph layer + graph api to fetch data about an anime (figure out if its worth storing most anime data or querying from mal when needed)